-Each row of the Jaccard similarity matrix can be as the country signature, and to depict this signature in a plane, we decided to transform it using Principal Component Analysis (PCA).
+Each row of the Jaccard similarity matrix can be used as the country signature.
+To depict this signature in a plane, we transformed it using Principal Component Analysis (PCA).
 The following code transforms the matrix into a matrix with two columns.

 {

 }